Ryuk-me/Google-Meet-Attender-LNMEE/README.md

 ---

 # DISCLAIMER
-This Bot is created for educational purpose only.
+This Bot is created for educational purpose only.</br>
-You are using this BOT on your own risk.
+You are using this BOT on your own risk.</br>
-I will not take any responsibility if anything happens to you because of this bot.
+I will not take any responsibility if anything happens to you because of this bot.</br>
 You are Agreeing to all this Conditions before dowloading or cloning this repository.